Ancient North Eurasian: Siberian and Asian Holocene populations

-Altai hunter-gatherer is the name given to Middle Holocene Siberian hunter-gatherers within the Altai-Sayan region in Southern Siberia.
-They originated from the admixture of Paleo-Siberian and Ancient North Eurasian groups and show increased affinity towards Native Americans.
+Altai hunter-gatherer (Altai_HG) is the name given to Middle Holocene Siberian hunter-gatherers within the Altai-Sayan region in Southern Siberia.
+They were a mixture of APS-related ancestries (53.7–66.3%) and ANE-related ancestries (33.7–46.3%) and show increased affinity towards Native Americans due to the role of the former.
 Bronze Age groups from North and Inner Asia with significant ANE ancestry (e.g. Lake Baikal hunter-gatherers, Okunevo pastoralists) can be successfully modeled with Altai hunter-gatherers as a proximal ANE-derived ancestry source.

 West Siberian Hunter-Gatherer (WSHG) is a specific archaeogenetic lineage that was first reported by Narasimhan et al. (2019).
 It can be modeled as 20% EHG, 73% ANE and 6% Ancient Northeast Asian.
 Although only represented by three sampled hunter-gatherer individuals from Tyumen Oblast in the Russian Forest Zone east of the Urals dated ca. 5,000 BCE, high-levels of WSHG-like ancestry can be detected in various populations of Central Asia until the Bronze Age.
 The population of the Botai culture, while probably not directly descended from WSHG, displays a high affinity with the WSHG lineage.
 The European-Siberian cline defined by Eastern hunter-gatherer-like ancestry stretched from Central Europe to Western Siberia and was already established 10,000 years ago.

 "Princess of Xiaohe", one of the Tarim mummies, the "best representatives" of Ancient North Eurasians.

 Among later Siberian populations, the Neolithic to Early Bronze Age period, Baikal Eneolithic (Baikal_EN) and Baikal Early Bronze Age (Baikal_EBA) derived 6.4% to 20.1% ancestry from ANE, while the rest of their ancestry was derived from Ancient Northeast Asian (ANA) sources.
 Fofonovo_EN near Lake Baikal were mixture of 12-17% ANE ancestry and 83-87% ANA ancestry.
+When Altai_HG is used as a proxy, ANE-related input is present at 20% and 25% for Baikal_EN and Baikal_EBA respectively.
+The latter figure is produced when Baikal_EBA is modeled as a mixture of Altai_HG and Baikal_EN ancestries.

-Present Siberian ancestry found across Eurasia and North America can also be traced to a single gene pool from Middle Holocene Siberians that's best represented by Middle Neolithic Yakutia populations.
+Present Siberian ancestry found across Eurasia and North America can also be traced to a single gene pool from Middle Holocene Siberians that is best represented by Middle Neolithic Yakutia populations.
 These populations can be modeled as a mixture of Dzhylinda-1 (71%), which is a mixture of Ancient North Eurasian, Ancient Northern East Asian and Native American, and Early Neolithic West Baikal ancestries (29%), which is Ancient Northern East Asian-rich.